GLArgiris/Targeted_attack_CR/README.md

 pip install -r requirements.txt

-Key Dependencies:
+### Key Dependencies:

-numpy: For numerical computations.
+- `numpy` For numerical computations.
-scipy: For scientific computing and advanced mathematical functions.
+- `scipy` For scientific computing and advanced mathematical functions.
-brainconn: For brain connectivity analysis and graph theory computations.
+- `brainconn` For brain connectivity analysis and graph theory computations.
-pandas: For data manipulation and analysis.
+- `pandas` For data manipulation and analysis.
+- `statsmodels` (for statistical modeling and linear regressions)
+- `scikit-learn` (for linear regression computations)
 Ensure you have Python (>=3.8) installed before proceeding.

 # Scripts